 What We've Achieved

-- My story started long ago when I was hired by Tom and Jan Marsh to be the Research Specialist for their company, Overland Models.
-Whenever I could, I tried to include prototype information inside of each model box, and especially the ones that I actually designed.
-To me, making scale models was always about helping others to be more aware of the history behind them.
+- My story started long ago when I was hired to be the Research Specialist for Overland Models.
+To me, making scale models was always about helping others to be more aware of the history behind each of those fine brass models.
 My good fortune with Overland allowed me consult with a dozen other companies during the 1980s and 1990s.
 Altogether, more than 400 model railroad hobby products came from these collaborations—many of them based on real trains in Duluth-Superior.

-- The significance of these projects cannot be understated because they created new connections for me within the Electro-Motive Division of General Motors at LaGrange, IL. and the locomotive division of General Electric in Erie, PA.
+- The significance of these projects cannot be understated because they created new connections for me within the hobby industry.
 As it turned out, designing and painting models, and writing product sheets led me directly to historical preservation.

 - That's when the Illinois Railway Museum contacted me about fully restoring their Burlington Route Electro-Motive SD24 into its original Chinese red and gray paint.
 The challenge when repainting full size locomotives is finding the full-size lettering and logo artwork and the huge stripe templates that were used when the locomotives were built new at the factory.
 But since neither the factory nor the railroad that bought the locomotives could supply the required plans, that created the first opportunity for me to assist on a truly large project.